ZhiShengYuan/debian_nftable_gateway_proxy/README.md

 ### 2.install curl and something in need(like unzip)

-### 3.exec this code,please replace 192.168.1.0/24 to the lan cidr,enp4s0 to the wan ifname,enp3s0 to lan ifname
+### 3.exec this code,please replace 192.168.1.0/24 to the lan cidr,enp4s0 to the wan ifname,enp3s0 to lan ifname,and custome the `tcp dport {ssh,https,http} accept` to the port you want allow wan to access

 ``` bash
 #!/bin/bash